praveenksam/embedding-api-hands-on2/README.md

 ## Step 3: Add the URL for the Tableau view

 In the index.html file, add the URL for the dashboard to the `tableau-viz` object.
-The `tableau-viz` object starts at line 75.
-The view URL should be obtained from the Share menu of the dashboard and it should be added in line 79 replacing `[VIEW_URL]`
+The `tableau-viz` object starts at line 92.
+The view URL should be obtained from the Share menu of the dashboard and it should be added in line 96 replacing `[VIEW_URL]`
-The final `tableau-viz` object will look similar to the following, assuming the dashboard URL is https://public.tableau.com/views/Sample-Superstore/Superstore
+After update the `tableau-viz` object will look similar to the following, assuming the dashboard URL is https://public.tableau.com/views/Sample-Superstore/Superstore

 ```
 <tableau-viz